Gay Porn Stars We Lost in 2022

 Hanging out with friends at the mortuary chapel in Oakwood Cemetery (Spring 1988)

-Oakwood-cemetery_1909_syracuseOakwood is an 160 acre cemetery adjacent to the Syracuse University campus.
+Oakwood-cemetery_1909_syracuseOakwood is a 160 acre cemetery adjacent to the Syracuse University campus.
 Their website advertises “a grand array of monuments and mausoleums which form a virtual outdoor museum of funerary sculpture and architecture while mirroring the lives of Syracuse’s Victorian families.”

 The cemetery was an alternative hangout for us – actors and artists clad in vintage chic attire, toting journals, sketchbooks and cameras.
 PICT0018 copyWe didn’t come to SU for the sports or fraternity life.
 The typical campus hangout spots weren’t always the best places to relax so we went to the cemetery.
 We were respectful, but not everyone else subscribed to the ‘Take only pictures, leave only footprints’ credo and this is why we can’t have nice things.